Black Caesar (film): Production

 The film script was originally commissioned by Sammy Davis Jr. According to Larry Cohen, Davis "wanted to do a picture in which he was the star, instead of being a flunky to Frank Sinatra and Dean Martin.
 So I suggested that they do a gangster movie like Little Caesar, since he was a little guy, and so was Jimmy Cagney, and so was Edward G. Robinson.
 And I thought he could play a little hoodlum working his way up in the Harlem underworld."

-Cohen wrote a treatment for $10,000 but when he finished Davis could not pay due to some trouble with the Internal Revenue Service.
-Then Cohen was approached by Samuel Z. Arkoff of American International Pictures, who were interested in doing an action film that could star a black actor.
+Cohen wrote a treatment for $10,000 but when he finished, Davis could not pay due to some trouble with the Internal Revenue Service.
+Cohen was approached by Samuel Z. Arkoff of American International Pictures, who were interested in doing an action film that could star a black actor.
 Cohen produced the treatment he had written for Davis and AIP agreed to finance.

-Most of the film was shot in New York although some interiors were filmed in Los Angeles.

-Fred Williamson was cast in the lead.
+Most of the film was shot in New York, although some interiors were filmed in Los Angeles.
+Fred Williamson was cast in the lead as Tommy Gibbs.
 Cohen says, "Fred was totally different than what Sammy would have played, because Fred was a handsome leading man.
 He looked great in the clothes, and he looked great in that hat that I put on him.
 And he could strut through Harlem, and he looked like the Godfather of Harlem."

-Myrna Hansen, who was crowned Miss U.S.A of 1953, was cast by Cohen.
+Myrna Hansen, who was crowned Miss USA of 1953, was cast by Cohen.
 They had been neighbors for years when he offered her the role of Virginia Coleman.
 She would later say that being in that film qualified her for a significant pension increase by the Screen Actors Guild.

 Cohen says when he filmed in Harlem the local gangsters threatened to disrupt the shoot unless they were paid off.
 He offered them small roles in the film instead.
 "These guys were great," he said.
 "Anything we wanted, anything we needed to get, they got for me.
 We kind of owned Harlem after that.
 And then when the picture finally opened, I put them in the poster too, so that the advertisements in the paper had these guys in it.
 And opening day at the Cinerama Theater on Broadway, these gangsters were down there in front of the theater signing autographs."
 The Harlem film sequence was directed by James Signorelli, later to go on to producing films on Saturday Night Live.

+Stevie Wonder was originally asked to score the film, but after Cohen screened a rough cut for him, Wonder was worried about being associated with a film so violent, so he declined the job and was replaced by James Brown.

+Rick Baker did uncredited makeup effects for the film, most notably a severed ear that Tommy places on Cardoza’s spaghetti at the beginning of the film.